j2gl/j2gl.github.io/content/posts/aws-outage/index.md

 Honestly, it must have been a wild day to be the on-call engineer at AWS!

 The funniest part?
-Today, several folks from Amazon visited our office to encourage us to use even more of their services.
-They handed out promotional goodies like stickers and keychains—talk about timing!
+Today, several folks from Amazon visited us to promotion more of their services.
+They give away some promotional goodies like stickers and keychains, great timing!

+By the way, here's the official AWS summary if you want to read more: [DynamoDB Service Disruption](https://aws.amazon.com/message/101925/).